Australia wants 'full investigation' into China laser incident - Morrison

 "It's possible people could even see the vessel from our mainland, potentially," Morrison told reporters in Tasmania on Monday.

-Australia had called through diplomatic and defence channels for "a full investigation into this event", he said on local radio.
+Australia had called through diplomatic and defence channels for "a full investigation into this event", he said.

 He compared the incident to a hypothetical situation of an Australian frigate pointing a laser at Chinese surveillance aircraft in the Taiwan Strait, adding: "Could you imagine their reaction to that in Beijing?"